kzonov/ebay-kleinanzaigen-synth-finder/README.md

-# 🎹 OP-1 Finder: AI-Powered eBay Kleinanzeigen Monitor
+# 🎹 Synth Finder: AI-Powered eBay Kleinanzeigen Monitor

 An intelligent AI agent that automatically monitors eBay Kleinanzeigen for Teenage Engineering OP-1 synthesizers matching your specific criteria and sends notifications via Telegram when good deals are found.
 This is a DEMO project and might not work as expected in a year from now.